kelloggm/object-construction-checker/README.md

  [section on defaulting rules for Lombok and AutoValue for more details](#default-handling-for-lombok-and-autovalue).

 In some cases, you may need to specify your code.
-You do so by writing type annotations.
+You do so by writing *type annotations*.
 A type annotation is written before a type.
 For example, in `@NonEmpty List<@Regex String>`, `@NonEmpty` is a type annotation on `List`, and `@Regex` is a type annotation on `String`.